fusion407/chat-app-frontend/README.md

 ![Screenshot](project-example.png)

-For this project, I was assigned to create a single page application from scratch using ReactJS for the front end, and json-server for the backend.
+For this project, I was assigned to create a single page application from scratch using ReactJS to implement my front end, and json-server for my backend.

-I have decided to create a "Chat" or "Forum" application which allows the user to create a user account along with a personal profile image and make posts and interact within the Chat page.
+I have decided to create a "Chat" or "Forum" application which allows the user to create a user account along with a personal profile image and make comments withinin the chat page that other users may view.

 ---------------------